My 15-year-old son has long, shaggy hair that comes to his shoulders. And most of the time, he refuses to wear a tie to

 I'm sure there are parents out there who would force their son to cut his hair and wear a tie, and I'm sure there are plenty of people at church who wonder why I don't do the same.

 Please understand that parents often have to choose their battles.
-You don't know all the facts about what is happening and why, so please just assume the parents are doing the best they can to help their children live the gospel.
+You don't know all the facts about what is happening and why, so please just assume the parents are doing the best they can to help their children live the gospel and try not to focus on outward appearances.

 3. Be patient.
 What is easy for some is hard for others, and change doesn't happen overnight.

 If you are not one of our children's leaders (and even if you are), please don't lecture them or shame them for how they look.
 Instead, teach by example.
 Talk to them about their school, hobbies, hopes, and dreams.
 Show them that you value them as a person and that there is more to talk about with them than their appearance.

 4. Be sincere.